Skip to Content

 Dairy, vegetables (nutrient-rich dark leafy ones like spinach and kale as well as carrots and celery) and fatty fish and tofu – both high in phosphorus which protects tooth enamel, are good staples to have on the menu.

-Also pass on fruit juice (loaded with sugar) in favor of the fruit itself, and minimize processed foods, whose starch and additives will again have a negative impact not only on your oral health, but your overall health.
+Also, pass on fruit juice (loaded with sugar) in favor of the fruit itself, and minimize processed foods, whose starch and additives will again have a negative impact not only on your oral health but your overall health.
 Drink plenty of water as your elixir of choice and enjoy those crunchy veggies that stimulate saliva production to lower the acidity in your mouth and minimize tooth decay.

 5) BREAK OUT THE WHITENING TRAYS!